-The special role of salience in morally relevant decision-making has been posited by others.
-In his famous study of obedience to authority, Milgram (1974, p.
-6-7) argues (more extremely than I have) that socially-mediated salience plays a huge role in determining the extent to which people follow their moral ideals:
+&lt;sup>18The special role of salience in morally relevant decision-making has been posited by others.
+In his famous study of obedience to authority, Milgram (1974, pp. 6-7) argues (more extremely than I have) that socially-mediated salience plays a huge role in determining the extent to which people follow their moral ideals:

-section.
-Consider an agent who starts with initial beliefs q_0 .
-Recall that f_0 is the signal where the agent does not update her beliefs from q_0 , and f is the acquisition of full information, and $c(f^) \ge 0$ is the cost to the agent of acquiring full information.
-In Section 3, I assumed that $c(f_0) = 0$, so that the cost to the agent of maintaining her initial beliefs q_0 was always 0.
-But if information can be made unavoidable, this raises the possibility that $c(f_0) \ge c(f^)$.
-A agent guided purely by preferences would always choose f^ if $c(f_0) \ge c(f^)$, and even if $c(f_0)$ were a little less than $c(f^)$.
-But a constraints agent will sometimes choose to remain ignorant even if $c(f) < c(f_0)$.
+$c(f^)$ .
+But a constraints agent will sometimes choose to remain ignorant even if $c(f^) < c(f_0)$ .
 Salience injection would then involve making the information as unavoidable as possibly by raising $c(f_0) - c(f^)$ as high as possible.
-Extreme in-your-face unavoidability is when $c(f_0) - c(f^) = \infty$.
+Extreme in-your-face unavoidability is when $c(f_0) - c(f^) = \infty$ .

 The merits of salience is folk knowledge among those trying to raise money for charity.
-Making the value of donations especially salient--by showing the picture of the child you would save -- may have especially pronounced effects, even when the pictures do not show any information that a contributor could reasonably not have available to her.
+Making the value of donations especially salient-by showing the picture of the child you would save-may have especially pronounced effects, even when the pictures do not show any information that a contributor could reasonably not have available to her.
 At any moment we choose, we could all make available to ourselves the knowledge that, without fundamentally sacrificing our standard of living, we could save the life of a child in poverty.
 There is a wedge between our actual day-to-day, self-versus-other allocation choices and what we would choose if confronted with the tradeoffs more starkly.
 And it is not mere forgetfulness that prevents us from more often having an awareness of how our donations can help.
 We could even, if we chose to, conjure up our own powerful image of a child in need.
 We don't often do so on our own.
 There are many reasons why we dislike thinking about suffering, and I do not surmise that the specific mechanism presented in this paper predominantly drives this phenomenon.
 But something of great social consequence seems to be going on: I contend that the market for good deeds simply does not seem to conform well to a simple model of moral preferences, because even participants who would "trade" actively if participating in the market are very reluctant to enter the market.

-19 unavoidable is useful says that merely making information available likely won't be that useful.
+Of course, the same argument that says that making information unavoidable is useful says that merely making information available likely won't be that useful.
 If people without information feel free to pursue their self interest, they will likely avoid additional information made available to them.
 Thus, low-key attempts by concerned parties to educate people about the consequences of their conduct will be less effective than if people were governed by moral preferences.
 To use a topical example, if people don't want to be aware that their conduct is likely to spread AIDS to other people, simply making educational materials available may not have much of an effect.
 And this can be true even if we correctly believe that few people would knowingly expose others to AIDS.
-20,21